 - Increase awareness and understanding of local fish advisories

-To receive more information about the curriculum, program, evaluation results, WIC staff trainings, or to become a WIC Program Partner, please contact Lauren at firstname.lastname@example.org, Sherri at email@example.com, or call us at 510 848-2043.
+To receive more information about the curriculum, the program, evaluation results, WIC staff training, or to become a WIC Program Partner, please contact Sherri at firstname.lastname@example.org, or call us at 510 848-2043.

-The new WIC Curriculum has been posted!
+WIC posted the new Curriculum!
 We look forward to working towards statewide adoption with your clinic.